NikolaiRadke/Noko/write_eeprom/README.md

 *write_DiskX* was compiled with *x86_64*.
 For other platforms, see *write_DiskX.c* comments to compile it easy for yourself.

 ### DISK0 format
 The Disk0 file contains the author and title of the stories.
 Every item has exactly **2x20** characters, including unused spaces.
 The next item follows immediately.
 Do not use the return key, the file is like a single long string.
-It has to be plain text, don't use a Word processor, just a simple text editor. **Note:** NOKO counts from zero, maybe your editor starts with 1.
+It has to be plain text, don't use a Word processor, just a simple text editor. **Note:** NOKO counts from zero, maybe your editor starts with 1 - change nothing.
+Just type.

 ### DISK1 format
 Nearly the same as DISK0.
 No return key, just space bar.